 Supreme Court gives Trump win by allowing 'remain in Mexico' policy to continue

-The U.S. Supreme Court delivered a win to President Trump on Wednesday by allowing his administration to continue enforcing the "Remain in Mexico" asylum policy as litigation surrounding it continues.
+The U.S. Supreme Court delivered a win to President Trump on Wednesday by allowing his administration to enforce the "Remain in Mexico" asylum policy as litigation surrounding it continues.

 The Ninth Circuit Court of Appeals had said a week earlier that it would block the policy in Arizona and California, the two border states where its authority extends.
 The Trump administration then turned to the Supreme Court for relief.